fochlac/mui-feedback-dialog/README.md

 You also need to include `@material-ui/core`, `@material-ui/icons`, `react`, and `react-dom`.
 IF you have not already done so, you can install them with:
 `npm install --save @material-ui/core @material-ui/icons react react-dom`

+❗ React 18 is not supported at the moment ❗

 Then you can install this library with:
 `npm install --save mui-feedback-dialog`